African Methodist Episcopal Church: Race

-Structure
+Statistics

+The World Council of Churches estimates the membership of the AME Church at around 2,510,000; 3,817 pastors, 21 bishops and 7,000 congregations.

+Organization

-The General Conference
+General Conference

 The General Conference is the supreme body of the African Methodist Episcopal Church.
-It is composed of the bishops, as ex officio presidents, according to the rank of election, and an equal number of ministerial and lay delegates, elected by each of the Annual Conferences and the lay Electoral Colleges of the Annual Conferences.
-Other ex officio members are: the General Officers, College Presidents, Deans of Theological Seminaries; Chaplains in the Regular Armed Forces of the U.S.A.
+It is composed of the bishops, as ex officio presidents, according to the rank of election, and an equal number of ministerial and lay delegates, elected by each of the annual conferences and the lay electoral colleges of the annual conferences.
+Other ex officio members are: the general officers, college presidents, deans of theological seminaries; and chaplains in the regular United States Armed Forces.
 The General Conference meets every four years, but may have extra sessions in certain emergencies.

 At the General Conference of the AME Church, notable and renowned speakers have been invited to address the clergy and laity of the congregation.
 Such as in 2008, the church invited then Senator Barack H. Obama, and in 2012, the church invited then First Lady of the United States Michelle Obama.

 Council of Bishops

-The Council of Bishops is the Executive Branch of the Connectional Church.
-It has the general oversight of the Church during the interim between General Conferences.
-The Council of Bishops shall meet annually at such time and place as the majority of the Council shall determine and also at such other times as may be deemed necessary in the discharging its responsibility as the Executive Branch of the African Methodist Episcopal Church.
-The Council of Bishops shall hold at least two public sessions at each annual meeting.
-At the first, complaints and petitions against a bishop shall be heard, at the second, the decisions of the Council shall be made public.
+The Council of Bishops is the executive branch of the church.
+It has the general oversight of the church during the interim between general conferences.
+The AME Council of Bishops shall meet annually at such time and place as the majority of the council shall determine and also at such other times as may be deemed necessary in the discharging its responsibility as the executive branch of the African Methodist Episcopal Church.
+This council shall hold at least two public sessions at each annual meeting.
+At the first, complaints and petitions against a bishop shall be heard, at the second, the decisions of the council shall be made public.
 All decisions shall be in writing.

 Board of Incorporators

-The Board of Incorporators, also known as the General Board of Trustees, has the supervision, in trust, of all connectional property of the Church and is vested with authority to act in behalf of the Connectional Church wherever necessary.
+The Board of Incorporators, also known as the General Board of Trustees, has the supervision, in trust, of all connectional property of the church and is vested with authority to act in behalf of the AME Church wherever necessary.

-The General Board
+General Board

-The General Board is in many respects the administrative body and comprises various departmental Commissions made up of the respective Treasurer/CFO, the Secretary/CIO of the AME Church, the Treasurer/CFO and the members of the various Commissions and one bishop as presiding officer with the other bishops associating.
+The AME General Board is in many respects the administrative body and comprises various departmental commissions made up of the respective treasurer/CFO, the secretary/CIO of the AME Church, the treasurer/CFO and the members of the various commissions, and one bishop as presiding officer with the other bishops associating.